spacew/spacew.github.io/_posts/2019-05-29-fashion-iq.markdown

 This unique feature of the Fashion IQ dataset allows researchers to investigate the advantages of natural language feedback in conjunction with such contextual information, which is often available in practice.
-The following figure shows the general pipelien of the dataset collection procedure.
+The following figure shows the general pipeline of the dataset collection procedure.

 <img alt="img" src="{{site.baseurl}}/media/fashion-iq-collection.png" width="400">